 Finally, any changes to the administration of medication to your child in school must be made in writing and signed by the physician.
 This includes adding a medication, changing the dosage, changing the administration schedule, or stopping a medication.
 We are not able to make any changes without a physician signature.
-Please contact the nurse if you need copies of any of these forms.
+Please contact the nursing office at your child's site if you need copies of any of these forms.

-\ Information in this section is the same as Section III.
+Information in this section is the same as Section III.
 Subsection A, it has been duplicated in this manual for ease of access.